-With an average annual full coverage premium of $1,706, New Jersey residents pay a hefty fee for car insurance.
+With an average cost of car insurance of $1,738 per year, New Jersey residents pay a hefty fee for car insurance.
 If you’re in the market for car insurance, you’re probably looking for an affordable rate and the best car insurance in New Jersey.
-To find the best value for your money, it’s important to shop around and get quotes from multiple providers.
+To find the best value for your money, it’s important to shop around and get quotes from multiple car insurance companies.

 As of 2018, New Jersey had over 6.3 million licensed drivers on the roads.
 According to the Insurance Institute for Highway Safety (IIHS), New Jersey residents are among the safest drivers in the U.S. In 2018, there were 6.3 motor vehicle-related deaths for every 100,000 people.

 Because New Jersey has a large number of licensed drivers, there are many insurance companies that provide car insurance policies to residents.
 If you’re unhappy with your current rate, there are other companies that might give you a better offer.

 Based on J.D.
 Power score ratings and affordability, these insurance companies made the list of top car insurance companies in New Jersey.